Mark Howe: Professional career

 Howe was involved in one of the more memorable injuries in NHL history.
 On December 27, 1980, he slid into the pointed metal center of the net and cut a five-inch gash in his rectal area.
 He was essentially impaled in an injury that nearly ended his career.
 Following a lawsuit by Howe, the NHL changed the design of its nets so that there would no longer be a center portion that jutted up toward the goal line.
-He lost 21 pounds and his stamina suffered after requiring liquid diet to avoid intestinal infections.
+He lost 21 pounds and his stamina suffered after requiring a liquid diet to avoid intestinal infections.
 After Whalers management lost faith in Howe, he requested a trade, and was moved in a four-player deal that also involved draft picks, to the Philadelphia Flyers.

 The backbone of one of the NHL's best defensive teams of the mid-1980s, Howe was a finalist for the Norris Trophy three times, those being in 1982–83, 1985–86 and 1986–87 season.
 His Philadelphia team, backstopped by Vezina Trophy-winning goaltender Pelle Lindbergh, finished the 1984–85 season with most points and earned a berth in the Stanley Cup Finals, only to lose to the Edmonton Oilers' dynasty, which featured stars such as Wayne Gretzky, Paul Coffey and Mark Messier.

 Howe had his best season during the 1985–86 season where he posted some of the best numbers ever by an NHL defenseman, in particular, leading the NHL with a remarkable +85 Plus/Minus rating and 7 shorthanded goals.
 He scored 24 goals, added 58 assists for 82 total points while being the lifeline out of the Flyers defensive zone with his outstanding skating and passing abilities.
 Unfortunately for Howe, Paul Coffey had perhaps one of the best seasons by a defenseman in NHL history, breaking Bobby Orr's single-season records for goals with 48, and tallying 138 points.
 Howe, for the second time, finished runner-up in Norris Trophy voting.

 The 1986–87 season brought great success to both Howe and his Philadelphia Flyers teammates.
 The Flyers, for the third consecutive season, led the Prince of Wales Conference in points.
 Led by Howe and defense partner Brad McCrimmon, rookie netminder Ron Hextall, and a line featuring Brian Propp, Rick Tocchet and Pelle Eklund, the injury-riddled Flyers took the vaunted Edmonton Oilers to 7 games in the NHL Finals before succumbing 3–1 in the finale.